Geospatial Visualization

 Geocoding - 1

-• list of address information, usually comma separated values (csv)
+• usually comma separated values (csv), similar to excel spreadsheet

 • ArcGIS geocoding service